 - lemon(s) (1 for each liter or quart of quince juice)

-Pour the fruit and juice through a fine mesh colander into a large bowl, and press the fruit gently to extract as much juice as possible.
-Set the fruit aside for another use*.
-Clean the colander, line it with moistened cheesecloth (or a moistened dishtowel if unavailable), and filter the juice a second time to remove all the solid particles — this will ensure you have a nicely translucent jelly.
+- Pour the fruit and juice through a fine mesh colander into a large bowl, and press the fruit gently to extract as much juice as possible.
+Set the fruit aside for another use (see note).
+Clean the colander, line it with moistened cheesecloth (or a moistened dishtowel if unavailable), and filter the juice a second time to remove all the solid particles -- this will ensure you have a nicely translucent jelly.
 Cover and refrigerate overnight.